edyan/php-fpm/README.md

 ## Specific versions
 ### edyan/5.6-git
-That's exactly the same container than the 5.6 + the package git installed.
+That's exactly the same container than the 5.6 + `git` and `openssh-client` installed.
 Useful for Continuous integration with Gitlab.

 ### edyan/5.6-libreoffice
 That's exactly the same container than the 5.6 + the packages git and libreoffice 5 installed.